mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 ### An interpretation of the objective using KL-divergence

-Here is an interesting view that might help understand what are we really trying to maximize.
+Here is an interesting view that might help us understand what are we really trying to maximize.
 - First, take $$(X,\hat{Z})$$ to be the pair of random variables with the corresponding distributions.
 To get a sample from this pair you would first sample $$X$$ and then you would sample $$\hat{Z}$$ from the conditional given by $$q_\phi$$.
 - Similarly, take $$(\hat{X},Z)$$.
 Here you would sample from $$Z$$ and then from the conditional given by $$p_\theta$$.